-The composition, functions, responsibilities and duties of the Board of Executive Advisers, hereinafter referred to as the Board, shall be as determined by the College of Business.
-The Board consists of business and community leaders who serve on a voluntary basis to promote a meaningful partnership with the College of Business faculty.
+The composition, functions, responsibilities, and duties of the Board of Executive Advisers, hereinafter referred to as the Board, shall be as determined by the College of Business.
+The Board consists of business and community leaders who serve on a voluntary basis to provide business advice and counsel to the Dean and to promote and advance the vision and mission of the College of Business (COB).

 - To provide guidance in developing College of Business strategic direction and leadership.